goadapp/goad/README.md

 ### Lambda workers

-AWS Lamba instances are bootstrapped using node.js but the actual work on the Lambda instances is performed by a Go process.
+AWS Lambda instances are bootstrapped using node.js but the actual work on the Lambda instances is performed by a Go process.
 The HTTP requests are distributed among multiple Lambda instances each running multiple concurrent goroutines, in order to achieve the desired concurrency level with high throughput.